-January.
-NRSP Committee submits annual report (see below) and detailed budget for subsequent fiscal year to the NRSP Review Committee and Executive Directors by January 15.
+Annually.
+NRSP Committee holds an annual meeting and subsequently submits an annual report (see below) in NIMSS using the SAES-422 form within 90 days of the annual meeting.
 Note that a midterm progress report is needed in year three as described below.

-If there is no change in total annual budget from the approved five-year budget, the regional Executive Directors transmit the report and budget to the regional associations for their consideration at spring meetings.
 If a change in the annual budget from the approved five-year budget is requested, a detailed justification must be submitted to the NRSP Review Committee and regional Executive Directors for consideration by the regional associations.